ElMehdiLebbar/SeuleJs/README.md

 </ul>

-<p>Now with the attribute method, you can define your own attribute in Single js. like this:</p>
+<p>Now with the attribute method, you can define your own attribute in Seule js. like this:</p>
 <pre>
 	seule.attribut('your-custom-attribute','CSS Properties');
 </pre>